mka142/etogd/README.md

 - APPRISE_NOTIFICATIONS (optional)
     any valid space separated list of apprise services `default: ''`
+- BACKUP_WHEN_NO_CHANGE (optional)
+    if set to 1 backup will be done even there is no change in relation to previous backup `default: 0`

 ### Future goals:
-- configuration for docker
-- add many sources to backup
 - add ohter formats to make_archive
 - add option to protect archive via password